oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 interface TodoRepository extends JpaRepository<Todo, Long> {}
 ```

-This is a Spring JpaRepository that can persist the data model you just defined.
+This is a Spring Data JpaRepository that can persist the data model you just defined.
 Because it is annotated with `@RepositoryRestResource` (and because the `data-rest` dependency was included), this repository will be automatically exposed as a web resource.

 ## Test the unsecured app and secure it